aws/eks-anywhere/docs/content/en/docs/reference/vsphere/user-permissions.md

 ## EKS Anywhere vSphere User Permissions

-Below are the permissions needed by the role assigned to an EKS Anywhere vSphere user to be able to successfully create/update/delete EKS-A clusters.
+Below are the permissions needed by the role assigned to an EKS Anywhere vSphere user to be able to successfully create/update/delete EKS Anywhere clusters.

 ### Content Library